The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Illustrating the TruEnd-procedure using real-world data

 Aside from analysing the age-related impact of applying the TZB-procedure, we also examine its impact in \autoref{fig:TruEnd_Balances} from the perspective of monetary value.
 In particular, the portfolio-level mean $\bar{M}_1$ appears to be a monotonically increasing function of the candidate threshold $b$, which is unsurprising given the role of $b$ in qualifying balances as TZB-cases.
 Moreover, the mean balances during these TZB-periods are reassuringly small across most $b$-values, at least up to the optimal $b^*$-policy; at which point the mean is approximately ZAR 7.45.
 This empirical result corroborates the intuition that a TZB-period should -- by definition -- only span those last few balances that are "practically zero-valued".
 The monetary impact on the portfolio would therefore be minuscule when discarding these isolated TZB-periods, especially for smaller $b$-values.
 Furthermore, the other portfolio-level mean $M_2$ also seems to be a monotonically increasing function of $b$.
 Such an increasing trend is innately sensible since small-valued outlying TZB-cases are increasingly removed from the window over which $\bar{M}_2$ is calculated, thereby `sifting' the mean.
 However, and unlike $\bar{M}_1$, the rate of change in $\bar{M}_2$ is far greater for smaller values of $b\leq b^*$ than for larger values; just like for the means of loan age and TZB-period length in \autoref{fig:TruEnd_Ages}.
-Lastly, all of these results in \autoref{fig:TruEnd_Balances_Ages} do not change materially when using the smaller dataset $\mathcal{D}_s$ instead of $\mathcal{D}_f$, thereby providing at least some assurance on their robustness against sampling variability.
-Assuming the optimal $b^*$-policy, we therefore conclude that TZB-cases are not only quite prevalent in affecting 23\% of accounts, but can materially prejudice the timing of risk events given the surprisingly long trail of excessive history ($\geq18$ months).
+Assuming the optimal $b^*$-policy, we therefore conclude that TZB-cases are not only quite prevalent in affecting 23\% of mortgage accounts, but can materially prejudice the timing of risk events given the surprisingly long trail of excessive history ($\geq18$ months).
 Excluding these trails will correct the timing though without affecting the overall portfolio size, given the very low mean TZB-balance of $\bar{M}_1(\boldsymbol{B},b^*) = $ ZAR 7.45.